 When his Excellency Dr. Doroteo Fernández y Fernández published the first note recommending priests not to go to Garabandal, the priests would come dressed in civilian clothing.
 I remember that the Blessed Virgin told Conchita, who was in ecstasy, that “There are three priests in the village.”
 Conchita answered that there was only one.
 Then we heard her say, “There are three.”
 In the end, two men revealed that they were priests, but that they went dressed normally because of the Bishop’s prohibition.
 Another day, two second-lieutenants of the Aviation Corps came.
 I recognized them, but I did not want to say anything, and the visionaries found out from Our Lady that they were chaplains.

-On October 12, 1961, I received the Cross to kiss, individually from each of the four girls as a gift from the Blessed Virgin my patron saint's feast day and for having gone to Garabandal that day.
-[October 12 is the Feast of Our Lady of the Pillar, patron saint of the Spanish Civil Guard]
+On October 12, 1961, I received the Cross to kiss, individually from each of the four girls as a gift from the Blessed Virgin on my patron saint's feast day and for having gone to Garabandal that day.
+[October 12 is the Feast of Our Lady of the Pillar, patron saint of the Spanish Civil Guard.]

 October 17, 1961

 I went up that day with 14 pairs of guards to maintain order, as it was the day before the October 18.
 Conchita came up to me in ecstasy and gave me the Cross to kiss.
 This was a sign of hope for me that everything was going to turn out well, despite the huge number of people had come to Garabandal and the heavy rain that had not stopped all day.
 There was not even the slightest problem.
 I calculated that there were about 12 thousand to 15 thousand people in Garabandal that day.
 The fact that there were 8 hundred to a thousand cars and no accidents, to me was a huge surprise.